temporalio/documentation/kb/temporal-platform-limits-sheet.md

     - `SignalExternalWorkflowExecution`
     - `RequestCancelExternalWorkflowExecution`
     - `StartChildWorkflowExecution`
-  - The open-source Temporal Cluster does not have a default limit, but you can set them in the dynamic configuration using these variables:
+  - The open-source Temporal Cluster has a default limit of 50000 on pending Activities, Child Workflows, Signals, or Workflow cancellation requests, but you can override them in the dynamic configuration using these variables:
     - `limit.numPendingActivities.error`
     - `limit.numPendingSignals.error`
     - `limit.numPendingCancelRequests.error`